-She said the five-litre container which has two parts was also created to maintain cleanliness and tidiness in the kitchen.
+She said the five-litre container, which has two parts, is also created to maintain cleanliness and tidiness in the kitchen.

-"Normally, used cooking oil are stored in small bottles in large quantities which must be arranged and they are difficult to pour from cooking utensils and there are risks of spilling making the kitchen messy and greasy," she said, adding that temperature and the way they are stored would affect the quality of the waste product.
+"Normally, used cooking oil is stored in small bottles and in large quantities which must be arranged.
+It is difficult to pour from cooking utensils and there are risks of spilling, making the kitchen messy and greasy," she said, adding that temperature and the way it is stored will affect the quality of the waste product.

-Elaborating, Zaifilla Farrina said the idea to develop the product came up in January last year when the local authority (PBT) shared about the issue of clogged sink drain that often occurred at the People's Housing Programme (PPR) flats.
+Elaborating further, Zaifilla Farrina said the idea to develop the product came up in January last year when the local authority (PBT) shared about the issue of clogged sinks that often occurred at the People's Housing Programme (PPR) flats.

-"The habit of throwing away used cooking oil in the sink will cause it to accumulate in the drains which will later clog up the drainage system and become breeding grounds for rats and cockroaches.
+"The habit of throwing away used cooking oil in the sink will cause it to accumulate in the drains, which will later clog up the drainage system and become breeding grounds for rats and cockroaches.